Sign up to our Newsletter

 If you’re applying to law school, it’s helpful to understand how the GRE compares to the LSAT.
 This guide will go over the GRE to LSAT conversion.

-Accepting the GRE can also save applicants time and money.
-If a student is already planning to take the GRE for another graduate program, they can use the same scores for law school applications rather than needing to take an additional standardized test.
+If you plan to take the GRE for another graduate program, you can use the same scores for law school applications.
 Both the GRE and LSAT help law schools ensure that admitted students are academically prepared for the rigor of law school.
+But how does the conversion work?
+Let’s explore together!

 GRE to LSAT Conversion: How It Works